Sex misconduct complaints against Calif. doctors up sharply

 The California medical board, which licenses more than 140,000 physicians, has the power to take away a doctor’s license if it decides that person has acted inappropriately and violated the terms of their license.
 Anyone can file a misconduct complaint with the board, which will then be investigated by staff.

 The medical board hasn’t changed policies or tried to round up more complaints against physicians, for sexual misconduct or anything else, said spokesman Carlos Villatoro.
-However, the board “takes allegations of sexual misconduct very seriously,” he said in an email to the newspaper.
+However, the board “takes allegations of sexual misconduct very seriously,” he said in an email to the Times.

 Since mid-2017, 23 physicians in California have lost their medical licenses because of sexual misconduct.